Pennsylvania special election could turn on labor support

 "I’ve had union workers come up to me and complain about sanctuary cities and open borders and how illegal workers are displacing them and how they were voting for me because I was for jobs," Saccone said at a rally Friday.

-But Lamb's relationship with labor didn't start off well.
+For his part, Lamb didn't get off to a good start with labor.
 Early in the campaign, he expressed concern about calls for a $15-an-hour minimum wage, which upset union leaders.
 Sensing the distress he'd caused, Lamb launched something of an apology tour, which gave him face time with the union leaders who now support him.

 Another reason Saccone is lagging Trump's performance in the district is that he's not running against Hillary Clinton, who struggled to win working-class white men, including many union members.